iza-institute-of-labor-economics/gettsim/docs/how-to-maintain.rst

 ^^^^^^^^^

 In the following we will consider an example where GETTSIM stable version is 0.2.0.
 Version 0.2.1 is currently developed on the master branch but not released.
-And a bug fix was found which should be backported to minor version 0.1 which latest patch version is 8.
+And a critical bug was found which should go both into master and into the minor predecessor 0.1.8.

 1. Create a PR which targets the master branch and includes the bug fix which should be backported.
 2. Add a note to the release notes for version 0.1.9.
 3. Add a label ``backport-to-0.1.9`` to the PR.
 4. Squash merge the PR into master and note down the commit sha.
-5. Create a new PR against branch 0.1.x.
-Either the branch exists or create the branch from the last released patch version 0.1.8.
+5. Create a new PR against branch ``0.1.``.
 Call the branch for the PR ``backport-<#pr>`` where #pr is the PR number.
 6. Use ``git cherrypick -x <commit-sha>`` with the aforementioned commit sha to apply the fix to the branch.
 Solve any merge conflicts, etc..